Out of This World (American TV series): The Cube

-Evie was able to communicate with Troy through a special laser genetic communication device known as the "cube," which he gave to her when she turned 13.
-The cube effectively functioned as a telephone line to Antareus — it could even be used to leave Troy an "answerphone" message, as seen in the episode "My Little Evie."
-There were no controls on the cube; Evie simply would call for her father, and the cube would activate when he answered, and deactivate when he would "hang up."
-Depending on the plotline, Troy would manifest his powers while talking through the cube, emitting a beam of energy directly from the cube.
+Evie is able to communicate with Troy through a special laser genetic communication device known as the "cube," which he gave to her when she turned 13.
+The cube effectively functioned as a telephone line to Antareus.
+There are no controls on the cube; Evie simply calls for her father, and the cube activates when he answered.
+Depending on the plotline, Troy manifests his powers while talking through the cube, emitting a beam of energy directly from the cube.